jharwell/rcppsw/docs/CONTRIBUTING.md

 If you are going to be doing any development in RCPPSW, you will also need the following programs, as running them is part of the development workflow:

-- cppcheck (static analysis)
+- cppcheck (static analysis).
-- clang-check3.8 (syntax checking/static analysis )
+- clang-check-3.8 (syntax checking/static analysis).
+3.8 is the minimum; 4.0
+  recommended (better warnings).
-- clang-format-4.0 (automatic code formatting)
+- clang-format-4.0 (automatic code formatting).
-- clang-tidy-4.0 (static analysis/automated checking of naming conventions)
+- clang-tidy-4.0 (static analysis/automated checking of naming conventions).
+3.8
+  is the minimum; 4.0 is recommended (better warnings).

 You will also need to: